gridgo/gridgo-docs/getting_started/bean/index.rst

 For example, by a global way you can use: ``BElement.fromBytes(bytes, "json")`` where "json" indicate the `BSerializer` instance named "json" will be used to deserialize bytes

 To write you own serializer, create a class which implements `BSerializer` and annotate it by ``@BSerializationPlugin(name)``.
-After create, register it with `BSerializerRegistry` by call:
+After create, register it with `BSerializerRegistry` by calling:

 .. code::java

     BFactory.DEFAULT.getSerializerRegistry().scan(<package_name>);